-Thus it must be the output $\hat{s}(t)$ of the ideal interpolator.

-This method can also be applied to a signal that is a sum of sinusoids, by applying it separately to each sinusoidal component.
-It also applies to arbitrary periodic signals, because by the DFT Theorem, any periodic signal is the sum of sinusoids.

-21. Sampling for signal detection
+Thus, it must be the output $\hat{s}(t)$ of the ideal interpolator.
+This method can also be applied when the discrete-time signal is the sum of sinusoids, by applying it separately to each sinusoidal component.
+It can also be applied to arbitrary periodic signals, because by the DFT Theorem, any periodic signal is the sum of sinusoids.
+21. Sampling for signal detection.

-In the signal detection problem, we sample the signal x(t) = s(t) + n(t) with the goal of a making a decision about s(t) based on the samples.
+In the signal detection problem, we sample the signal x(t) = s(t) + n(t) with the goal of making a decision about s(t) based on the samples.
 The system does not output a continuous-time signal.
-As in the signal recovery problem, it makes sense to sample x(t) at a rate greater than $f{max}/2$, because in this case, the samples contain all the information that was originally in x(t).
-Sometimes sampling at a significantly higher rate simplifies the processing that must be done.
+As in the signal recovery problem, it makes sense to sample x(t) at a rate greater than $2f{max}$, because in this case, the samples contain all the information that was originally in x(t).
+Sometimes sampling at a significantly higher rte simplifies the processing that must be done.